afroisalreadyinu/miniboss/README.md

 ## Ports and hosts

 miniboss starts services on an isolated bridge network, mapping no ports by default.
-On this network, services can be contacted under the service name as hostname, on the ports they are listening on.
+The name of this service can be specified either with the `--network-name` argument when starting a group.
+If it's not specified, the name will be generated from the group name by prefixing it with `miniboss-`.
+On the per-group network, services can be contacted under the service name as hostname, on the ports they are listening on.
 The `appdb` Postgresql service above, for example, can be contacted on the port 5432, the default port on which Postgresql listens.
 This is the reason the host part of the `DB_URI` environment variable on the `python-todo` service is `appdb:5432`.
 If you want to reach `appdb` on the port `5433` from the host system, which would be necessary to implement the `ping` method as above, you need to make this mapping explicit with the `ports` field of the service definition.
 This field accepts a dictionary of integer keys and values.
 The key is the service container port, and the value is the host port.
 In the case of `appdb`, the Postgresql port of the container is mapped to port 5433 on the local machine, in order not to collide with any local Postgresql instances.

 ### The global context